mustafacansevinc/highly-available-elasticsearch/README.md

 </div>

-* The design will be three nodes which have the same roles which are **master & data** because we don't need other roles.
+* The design will be three nodes thay have the same roles which are **master & data** because we don't need other roles.
 If an [Ingest Pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html) will be created, `ingest` role may be given to all nodes, too.
 * A **load balancer** will be configured to balance client requests across the nodes.
 * Total shards per node **won't be hard-limited** as it can result in some shards not being allocated.
-* This solution will go with **dynamic mapping** option to define the document & how its stored.
+* This solution will go with the **dynamic mapping** option to define the document & how it's stored.
 If any example data was provided, this solution would go with explicit mapping and prevent unnecessary mapped fields.
 * **AWSElasticBlockStore** is used, by defining aws-ebs StorageClass, to benefit from the rescheduling behavior of network-attached PersistentVolumes.
-* A [SLM policy](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-snapshots.html) will be defined to back up indices automatically by taking snapshots regularly.
+* An [SLM policy](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-snapshots.html) will be defined to back up indices automatically by taking snapshots regularly.
 The snapshots will be stored in file system location as there is no S3 provided: (see [Failures](#-failures))
 * The **default JVM heap size** settings are used, as it's recommended, instead of overriding the heap size.
-But limited the resources by specifying memory and cpu on the manifest file.
+But limited the resources by specifying memory and cpuCPU on the manifest file.
 * Update strategy will stay as [the default behavior](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-update-strategy.html) as unlimited maxSurge and only **1 unavailable pod at one time**.
 * Default [PodDisruptionBudget](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-pod-disruption-budget.html) configuration is used.
-It allows **one Elasticsearch Pod to be taken down**, as long as the cluster has a green health.
+It allows **one Elasticsearch Pod to be taken down**, as long as the cluster has green health.
 * [Node scheduling](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-advanced-node-scheduling.html) will remain default as **Single Elasticsearch node per Kubernetes host**
 * Default [Readiness probe](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-readiness.html) configuration is used.
-It will be sufficient as we don't expect heavy load.
+It will be sufficient as we don't expect a heavy load.
 * Default [PreStop hook](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-prestop.html) configuration is used for pods.
 ECK will wait for an **additional 50 seconds** when the pod is terminated, to avoid the race condition.
 * Default [security context](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-security-context.html) configuration is used and Elasticsearch **runs as root**.